Arquisoft/wiq_en2a/README.md

 - **User service**.
 Express service handling the insertion of new users in the system.
 - **Auth service**.
 Express service that deals with the authentication of users.
 - **Webapp**.
 React web application using the gateway service to allow basic login and new user features.
+- **Multiplayer service**.
+A web socket server to communicate with the multiplayer mode in the application

 Both the user and auth service share a Mongo database that is accessed with mongoose.